Mean Ergodic Shadowing

 \section{Introduction}

-Throughout this paper, a dynamical system is a pair $(X,f)$, where $X$ is a compact metric space (To avoid technical difficulties, we assume that $X$ has at least two points) and $f:X\rightarrow X$ is a continuous map.
-The concept of shadowing was originated from Anosov closing lemma and because of its rich consequences, shadowing plays a central role in topological dynamics.
-From experience, mathematicians believe that study of certain variants or generalizations of a particular interesting concept give new insight.
-This belief gave the impetus to study several variants of shadowing including ergodic shadowing \cite{FG}, sub-shadowing \cite{DH}, average shadowing \cite{B} and almost average shadowing \cite{GD}.
+Throughout this paper, a dynamical system is a pair $(X,f)$, where $X$ is a compact metric space (To avoid technical difficulties, we assume that $X$ contains at least two points) and $f:X\rightarrow X$ is a continuous map.
+The concept of shadowing was originated from Anosov closing lemma and because of its rich consequences, shadowing plays an important role in topological dynamics.
+It is believed that the study of certain variants or generalizations of a particular interesting concept give new insights.
+This belief gave the impetus to study several variants of shadowing including ergodic shadowing \cite{FG}, sub-shadowing \cite{DH} and average shadowing \cite{WOC}.
 These variants share a common motivation of studying the behaviour of a dynamical system by exploiting the closeness of approximate orbits and exact orbits.
 The similarities and differences between shadowing and each of these variants help to understand better the behaviour of a system with shadowing.
+Another important concept in topological dynamics is minimality.
+In a minimal system, the orbit of individual point is dense in the phase space.
+In \cite{FD,S}, authors investigated relationship between the dynamics of a sequence of functions and its limit function.
+In \cite{KDD}, authors gave a necessary and sufficient condition for a point to be a shadowable point (introduced in \cite{M}) of an orbital limit function.

-In the present paper, we study a new variant of shadowing called mean ergodic shadowing.
+Here, we first introduce and study a new variant of shadowing namely mean ergodic shadowing.